ananthp/svg_video_py/README.md

 Use `scroll.py` to generate videos like end-credits in movies.
 It takes an SVG file, and generates video frames as a sequence of PNG files.
 (Currently hardcoded to process `scrolling_titles.svg`)

+## Combining Images

+`./render_pngs_to_video.py` creates `mp4` video by combining seqeunce of individual frames stored as images.
+For instance, you can use `scroll.py` to generate the images, and finally produce the video with this script.
+(Other video tools, notably blender, also generate image sequences).

+`./render_pngs_to_video.py --help` for detailed usage info.

+Note: Ideally, `--fps` should match the value used to generate the image sequence.